Getting Started

 Enforcement

-Tach comes with a command to enforce the boundaries that you just set up!
+Tach comes with a cli command to enforce the boundaries that you just set up!
 From the root of your Python project, run:

 You will see: